TD-Community/NetHookTD/README.md

     Set nRet = SalGetVersion(  )
     !
 Result is 75 when using TD 7.5

-When using variant 1 above, as implemented in the example, will show a messagebox when the hooked function is called.
+When using variant 1 instead, as implemented in the example, will show a messagebox when the hooked function is called.

 ## Provided TD sample
 NetHookTD provides two TD applications to be used to test NetHookTD and are located in the subfolder **TDSample**.

 - **TDSample_TD21.apt** : to be used for ANSI TD versions TD 2.1 up to TD 4.2
 - **TDSample_UNICODE.apt** : to be used for UNICODE TD versions TD 5.1 and up (32 bit only)